 In addition to therapy, psychosocial support from immediate friends and family can also help manage symptoms.
 With this, patients can learn proper social etiquette, create deep and meaningful bonds with themselves and others.
 It is also essential to avoid potential triggers that may lead to the relapse of symptoms.

 The onset of Schizophrenia often happens during the early phase of adulthood.
 The patient must obtain rigorous professional support and guidance to develop fundamental life skills.
 It will be useful for completing education and eventually sustain a career or business in the future.

 For those who have this mental disorder, they tend to depend highly on others.
-However, some programs and movements can help transition people with Schizophrenia to a certain degree of self-sufficiency.
+However, some programs and movements can help transition people with the mental health condition to a certain degree of self-sufficiency.
 These skills are helpful concerning daily tasks, financial obligations, and relationship-building.

-With the right surrounding individuals and a proper positive mindset, those with Schizophrenia can succeed and thrive in life.
+With the right surrounding individuals and a proper positive mindset, those with the disorder can succeed and thrive in life.
 Friends and family must pitch in to make the symptoms more manageable and avoidable.

-Everyone involved must have a good heart and a firm grasp of optimism to overcome the circumstances of Schizophrenia and its symptoms.
+Everyone involved must have a good heart and a firm grasp of optimism to overcome the circumstances of the mental health and its symptoms.
 As long as everyone sticks to the program and stays positive, patients can easily handle this mental disorder.